yunijeong5/FireDronesRL/README.md

 **State**:

-**Action**: At time $t$, a drone can move one cell in one of the eight directions (N, NE, E,...), or spray water (=extinguish fire) if the fire cell is one of its neighboring cells.
-Drone can enter fire cells (flies over fire).
+**Action**: At time $t$, a drone can move one cell in one of the eight directions (N, NE, E,..., NW), or spray water (=extinguish fire) in its current cell if it's on fire.
+Drones can enter fire cells and multiple drones may present at the same cell.

 **Reward**:
 +: extinguished fire